 The Pictometry Viewer at Pictometry Aerial Photos has a Download Photo as JPG tool button that allows saving the original JPG photo file for the displayed photo.
 These are generally oblique (angled) photos but the viewer can also display and download small, individual orthophotos.

 The Pima County DOT Engineering Information Management (EIM) section maintains a library of historical paper and mylar imagery.
 Hard copies are available for a nominal reproduction cost.
 While you can't see these photos on the web, you can use the Aerial Photo Lookup page to identify available photos that might meet your needs.
-If you find photos of interest, you can contact our EIM counter at 520-740-6332 to request copies and ordering details.
+If you find photos of interest, you can contact the EIM counter at 520-724-6332 to request copies and ordering details.
 You can also call them to determine what might be available.
 You may want to visit the EIM counter located at 201 N. Stone Av., 5th floor during business hours to review available photos.

 The Pima County Regional Flood Control District has historical aerial photos related to their work.
 They include photos on their Historical Aerial Photos page and others that are not available online.
 You may be able to see these at their customer service counter.
 See their web site for contact information.

 Aerial imagery firms such as Landiscor and Cooper Aerial Surveys are additional sources you may want to check.